Choose Life licence plates in other states

-March, 2011 -- Choose Life legislation in the Illinois House (HB 2988) was again assigned to the State Government Administration Committee.
+August, 2014 -- In March, 2011 Choose Life legislation in the Illinois House (HB 2988) was again assigned to the State Government Administration Committee.
 That committee refused to hold a hearing on HB 423, sending it to a sub-committee, so the Choose Life bill was killed for the 2011 legislative session.
 No further action has been possible from 2012 through 2014.
 Will anything change for 2015?

 Status of Illinois Lawsuits

 March, 2015 -- In February 2015 the Thomas More Society filed an amicus brief in a Texas case.
 The brief urges the Supreme Court to rule that specialty license plates, including “Choose Life” license plates, constitute private speech in a designated public forum, and are thus protected by the First Amendment as free speech.
 On March 24th, the Supreme Court heard oral arguments in this case.

 August, 2014 -- The Thoms More Society has joined a new lawsuit asking Supreme Court to take the case of Choose Life license plates that are currently denied in Illinois, North Carolina, and Wisconsin.
 The Thomas More amicus brief urges the Supreme Court to hear the “Choose Life” license plates case in order to resolve disputes among lower courts over how to treat specialty license plates.
 More details...

 October, 2009 -- The Supreme Court refused to take the appeal filed by the Thomas More Society, seeking review and reversal of the Seventh Circuit Court of Appeals decision prohibiting the issuance and sale of "Choose Life" specialty license plates in Illinois.
 More details...